wlee0127/Phase-1-Project-5Day-Forecast/README.md

 ![Alt text](image-3.png)

-Previous results will not dissapear, allowing the user to continue adding further entries onto the browser window.
+Previous results will not dissapear, allowing the user to stack further entries onto the browser window.

 ![Alt text](image-4.png)